Table of contents

 How to pick and preserve fresh-picked blueberries

-- Be sure to wear a long-sleeve shirt, as the bushes can scratch your arm, a hat for shade, and lots of bug spray!
+- Wear a long-sleeve shirt to protect your arms fro branches, a hat for shade, and lots of bug spray!

 How to pick and preserve fresh-picked peaches

-- Remove par-boil in hot water for 20 seconds and then peach skins, remove pit and slice, and sprinkle with a light coating of sugar.
+- To remove skins: par-boil peaches in hot water for 20 seconds, shock in ice cold water, remove peach skins.
+Then remove pit, slice, and sprinkle with a light coating of sugar.

-- To freeze: lay in a single layer on a 1/2 sheet pan lined with parchment paper.
+- To freeze: remove skins and center pit.
+Slice peaches and lay in a single layer on a 1/2 sheet pan lined with parchment paper.
 Freeze for 1 hour or until solid, and then put them in ziploc bags or vacuum seal them for up to 1 year.

 Blueberry Peach Crumble Muffins